-1) Brush Up on Your Basic Writing Skills
+1. Brush up on Your Basic Writing Skills

 If you’ve ever studied for a test without knowing foundational knowledge, you know how hard it is to succeed without strong fundamentals.
 The same is true for writing.
-If you’re wondering how to improve your professional writing skills, the best place to start is square one.
+If you’re wondering how to improve your professional writing skills, the best place to start is the square one.

 You have a couple of options here.

 If you’re into e-Learning, try a quick Google search for free online business writing courses.
 Shopping around on Amazon or used bookstores for business writing or general writing textbooks/workbooks is also a good option.

 Night classes, professional development courses, and workshops are other good starting points for ‘refreshing your memory’ of some of the simpler concepts.
 You might learn some new things as well!